Watson-Personal-Assistant/developer/_content/knowledge/create-objects.md

         }
       );
     ```
 7. Create a proactive agent (`doorOpenAgent`) to react to the state change event.
+The conditions.js and actions.js files are created in later steps.
     ```javascript
     // Create the agents to connect to the Message Hub and subscribe to events. var doorOpenAgent = new Agent('object-update',